mmbman/Katagiri/1983-10-29-Arts-and-Buddhism.md

 So very naturally you become [*zazen-itis*]. *[There are a couple laughs.]* If you become [a zazenitist], it’s pretty difficult to get out from that, and you don’t understand what real zazen is.
 And on the other hand, if you always emphasize daily life, it’s also *daily-life-itis*.
 So you don’t understand why you practice zazen.

 You have to think once more again about what daily life is.
 Zen students always emphasize daily life, but you should consider once again what the daily life is.
-Dogen Zenji [talks] in *Shōbōgenzō* about daily life.
+Dōgen Zenji [talks] in *Shōbōgenzō* about daily life.
 You can see it in the book *How to Raise an Ox*.
-The idea of everyday life Dogen Zenji mentions is completely different from [what] you have thought. *[He laughs.]*
+The idea of everyday life Dōgen Zenji mentions is completely different from [what] you have thought. *[He laughs.]*

 So lots of questions in Buddhism in the United States.
 And in Japan too.